 Bergson has told us that he was led to doubt the absolute nature of the human intellect by the scientific observations of the great French entomologist, J. H. Fabre.
 These observations led to the conclusion that the form of mentality in insects was an entirely different mode of consciousness to that which we find in ourselves.
 What seemed to be clear, moreover, was that the mode of consciousness which was active in insects was peculiarly suited to the needs of their existence and to the kind of actions they were required to perform and to the range of their activity.

-If we take the course of science generally we see that it has been helped forward in its progress by invention.
-It was the telescope which enabled Galileo to demonstrate the truth of the Copernican theory and led to the momentous discovery that light ins not instantaneous, but has a definite interval of time in its propagation.
+If we take the course of science generally, we see that it has been helped forward in its progress by invention.
+It was the telescope which enabled Galileo to demonstrate the truth of the Copernican theory and led to the momentous discovery that light is not instantaneous, but has a definite interval of time in its propagation.
 It was the microscope which revealed the new worlds within worlds.
 But both these instruments seemed to confirm the view that science was confined to a realm of clear knowledge with undefined boundaries.
-In the later half of last century a new instrument was invented, the spectroscopes, which has not only extend our knowledge of nature but revolutionised it.
-Unlike the telescope and the microscope, which continue our unaided observation, the spectroscope takes us as it were at a bound to the limits of the universe an shows us how is its constituted. the new electric theory of matter and the secret of atomic structure is what it has revealed.
+In the latter half of the last century, a new instrument was invented, the spectroscope, which has not only extended our knowledge of nature but revolutionised it.
+Unlike the telescope and the microscope, which continue our unaided observation, the spectroscope takes us, as it were, at a bound to the limits of the universe and shows us how it is constituted.
+The new electric theory of matter and the secret of atomic structure is what it has revealed.